FisherFace model training fails when missing training images (Bug #2253)

 - Status changed from Open to Cancelled

-Updated by Konstantin Cherenkov 1 day ago
+Updated by Konstantin Cherenkov almost 12 years ago

 There is dependency between number of training images and number of unique labels.